 The study involved the case of a 23-year-old woman who suffered a concussion due to a simple slip and fall accident.
 Post-concussion symptoms ensued including chronic headaches and vertigo (a form of dizziness that involves a false sensation of movement).
 Diagnostic imaging ruled out a fracture in the neck, but an upper cervical chiropractor discovered a misalignment in this region.

-Using radiographic analysis, the specific degree of misalignment was determined.
-Then a low force correction was applied to the neck to restore proper alignment.
+Practitioners use radiographic analysis to determine the specific degree of misalignment.
+Then they use low force correction in the neck to restore proper alignment.
 The next day and the following week, examinations showed that the adjustment was holding, so no further corrections were provided.
 The patient reported complete resolution of her headaches and vertigo.

 At the time the study was published, the patient was receiving examinations every two weeks to ensure alignment continued to hold, and symptoms had not returned.